 The District and the County entered into a Plan of Action with the North Coast Regional Quality Control Board (NC Regional Board) in 1999 to investigate a groundwater plume of halogenated volatile organic compounds (HVOC's) believed to have leaked from former dry cleaning operations and possibly using sewer pipes as a conduit.
 The investigation was completed in February 2002 at a cost of approximately \$1,250,000.
 Currently, the NC Regional Board is focusing on other potentially responsible parties (mainly oil companies) in connection with a petroleum hydrocarbon plume which is co-mingled with the HVOC plume.
 The District is working with the NC Regional Board to require other potentially responsible parties to conduct investigations of HVOC source areas on their properties.
 In this regard, the NC Regional Board sent out two information request/source investigation letters in late 2005 to owners of properties in the area which may be a source of HVOCs.
+Limited further action from the Regional Board has been taken on this matter to the knowledge of the District in the last several years.

 The District and the County may be held responsible for conducting remediation of the plume.
 In such event, substantial additional costs may be incurred in connection with the remedial action.
 In addition, negotiation of a clean-up strategy will result in costs from technical and legal consultants.
-As of June 30, 2019, the District has estimated a liability of \$1,697,440 for potential remediation activities using the expected cash flow technique which measures the liability as the sum of probability-weighted amounts in a range of possible estimated amounts.
-The District did not perform any pollution remediation activity during the fiscal year ended June 30, 2019, as the investigation to identify responsible parties has not been concluded.
+As of June 30, 2020, the District has estimated a liability of \$1,724,880 for potential remediation activities using the expected cash flow technique which measures the liability as the sum of probability-weighted amounts in a range of possible estimated amounts.
+The District did not perform any pollution remediation activity during the fiscal year ended June 30, 2020, as the investigation to identify responsible parties has not been concluded.